Genocide of indigenous peoples: Colonization of Hokkaido

 The Ainu are an indigenous people in Japan, specifically Hokkaido.
 In a 2009 news story, Japan Today reported, "Many Ainu were forced to work, essentially as slaves, for Wajin (ethnic Japanese), resulting in the breakup of families and the introduction of smallpox, measles, cholera and tuberculosis into their community.
 In 1869, the new Meiji government renamed Ezo as Hokkaido and unilaterally incorporated it into Japan.
 It banned the Ainu language, took Ainu land away, and prohibited salmon fishing and deer hunting."

 Roy Thomas wrote: "Ill treatment of native peoples is common to all colonial powers, and, at its worst, leads to genocide.
 Japan's native people, the Ainu, have, however, been the object of a particularly cruel hoax, as the Japanese have refused to accept them officially as a separate minority people."

-The Ainu have emphasized that they were the natives of the Kuril Islands and the southern half of Sakhalin, which both Japan and Russia invaded.
-In 2004, the small Ainu community living in Kamchatka Krai, Russia wrote a letter to Vladimir Putin, urging him to reconsider any move to award the Southern Kuril islands to Japan.
-In the letter, they blamed the Japanese, the Tsarist Russians and the Soviets for crimes against the Ainu such as killings and assimilation, and also urged him to recognize the Japanese genocide against the Ainu people, which Putin turned down.
+Anthropologist Ann-Elise Lewallen wrote in 2016 that the Japanese colonisation of lands inhabited by the Ainu had "genocidal consequences" for the Ainu, and that the Ainu were made indigenous through the "invasion and colonial subjugation of their ancestral lands, lifeways, and attempted genocide of their ancestors".
+Lewallen, alongside researchers Robert Hughes and Esther Brito Ruiz have detailed how the assimilationist policies of Japan from the 19th century has resulted in a cultural genocide of the Ainu, where their existence was only permitted if they ceased being Ainu.
+Historian Michael Roellinghoff described the bureaucratic mechanisms that sort to assimilate the Ainu into Japanese society and erase their distinct identity as "insidiously genocidal".
+In "Hokkaidō 150: settler colonialism and Indigeneity in modern Japan and beyond" historian Tristan Grunow et al. detail how the Ainu of Hokkaido were subjected to a process of settler colonialism and genocidal practices that align with the genocidal actions detail in the United Nations Genocide Convention.